keithpitt/DKWebViewController/Readme.markdown

 # DKWebViewController

-`DKWebViewController` is a UIViewController class that contains a UIWebView.
-The scrolling shadows have been removed from inside of the UIWebView so that it doesn't have the appeaerance of the UIWebView.
+`DKWebViewController` is a `UIViewController` class that contains a `UIWebView`.
+The scrolling shadows have been removed from inside of the `UIWebView` so that it doesn't have the appeaerance of the UIWebView.

 It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com)

 ## Installation

-Copy the files into to your project folder, and add them to your XCode project then include `DKWebViewController.h` somewhere in your codebase
+Copy the files into to your project folder, and add them to your XCode project.

 ## Usage

+    #import "DKWebViewController"

     // Create the web view controller
     DKWebViewController * webViewController = [[DKWebViewController alloc] initWithStringURL:@"http://google.com"];